-This purpose of this proposal is to apply the progress that has been made in grape cell biology and transformation technology of rootstock genotypes 1103P and 101-14 to additional grape rootstock genotypes in order to expand the range of genotypes amenable to transformation.
-The research will apply the pre-existing expertise and technical expertise developed for rootstocks 1103P and 101-14 at UC Davis's Plant Transformation Facility to additional rootstocks germplasm important for the California wine industry.
+The purpose of this proposal is to apply the progress that has been made in grape cell biology and transformation technology of rootstock genotypes 1103P and 101-14 to additional grape rootstock genotypes in order to expand the range of genotypes amenable to transformation.
+The research will apply the pre-existing technical expertise developed for rootstocks 1103P and 101-14 at UC Davis's Plant Transformation Facility to additional rootstocks germplasm important for the California wine industry.
 For this proposal, we are testing seven additional rootstocks for their amenability to transformation including; 110R (clone 1), 3309C (clone 05), Freedom (clone 1), Harmony, MGT 420A (clone 4), 140Ru (clone 1) and Salt Creek (clone 8).
-In 2016, we will add rootstock genotype GRN-1 01.1 from Andy Walker's program.
+In 2016, we added rootstock genotype GRN-1 01.1 from Andy Walker's program.
 This work will expand the range of rootstocks that can be effectively transformed which will allow rootstock-mediated disease resistance technology to be employed across the major wine growing regions in California.
 Although a rootstock-mediated resistance strategy is the preferred mechanism for achieving resistance to Pierce's Disease in grape, investing in the development of transformation technology for scions will serve an important fallback position should rootstock-mediated resistance fail to confer adequate levels of resistance to the scion and direct transformation of scion varieties be required.
 Therefore, in addition to testing the utility of our tissue culture and transformation protocols on eight additional grape rootstocks, we will also screen six important California scion genotypes for their amenability to transformation including Cabernet Sauvignon (clone 07), Chardonnay (clone 04), Pinot Noir (2A), Merlot (clone 03), Zinfandel (clone 01A), and French Colombard (clone 02).
-Although it is unlikely that all eight rootstock and six scion genotypes will be amenable to transformation using our established protocols, we believe and have demonstrated that a significant number do respond positively.
+Although it is unlikely that all eight rootstock and six scion genotypes will be amenable to transformation using our established protocols, we believe that a significant number will respond positively.
 The results of this work will allow for the establishment grape tissue culture and transformation technologies that can be utilized by the PD/GWSS Research Community.
-It will also establish a germplasm bank of cell suspension cultures and a repository of somatic embryos for rootstock and scion genotypes used in California, which can be made available to the research community.
+It will also establish a germplasm bank of cell suspension cultures and a repository of somatic embryos for rootstock and scion genotypes, which can be made available to the research community.
 We have made significant progress in establishing somatic embryo, suspension cultures and stored embryo germplasm bank for many of the targeted genotypes.
-We have now successfully established suspension and stored somatic embryo cultures for grape genotypes 1103, 101-14, MGT 420A, 140Ru, 110R, Freedom, Harmony, GRN-1, Cabernet sauvignon, Chardonnay, Merlot and French Colombard.
-Based on transformation experiments using DsRed we have produce transgenic embryos or plants for 101-14, 1103, MGT 420A, 140Ru, 110R, Freedom and French Colombard.
-We have now demonstrated that in addition to 101-14 and 1103, rootstock genotypes 110R, Freedom, and MGT40A can be added to the list of successfully transformed genotypes along with the scion variety French Colombard.
+We have now successfully established suspension and stored somatic embryo cultures for grape genotypes 1103P, 101-14, MGT 420A, 140Ru, 110R, Freedom, Harmony, GRN-1, Cabernet sauvignon, Chardonnay, Merlot and French Colombard.
+Based on transformation experiments using DsRed we have produce transgenic embryos for 101-14, 1103, MGT 420A, 140Ru, 110R, Freedom, Harmony, GRN-1, French Colombard and Merlot.
+We have now demonstrated that in addition to 101-14 and 1103, we can generate transgenic plants for rootstock genotypes 110R, Freedom, and MGT 420A along with the scion variety French Colombard.